Knox Gear 48 Quart Review

 Our Analysis and Test Results

 Running without ice, as it's designed to run, the Knox doesn't do an amazing job at cooling its contents.
 During our testing, it only reached about 25º F below ambient.
-It also didn't reach as high of a temperature as the Koolatron did, topping out at about 103º.
-However, the Knox monitors its own heat, turning off at certain times to avoid internal damage.
-The Koolatron has to be manually unplugged every 45 minutes, which is rather annoying.
+It also didn't reach as high of a temperature as the other thermoelectric coolers we tested did, topping out at about 103º.
+However, the Knox monitors its own heat, turning off at certain times to avoid internal damage, whereas some others have to be manually unplugged every 45 minutes instead.

-All three thermoelectric models performed about the same in our insulation testing, though the Knox did come out on the bottom of the pack.
-However, we think this feels like the best-built of the three, and feels much more sturdy all around than either the Koolatron or the Igloo.
+The thermoelectric models in our lineup performed similarly in our insulation testing, though the Knox didn't wow us even among a group of low-performing contenders.
+However, we think this unit feels like one of the best-built models we tested — much more sturdy all around.
 The wheels and handles feel decent, and the lid is thick, with a secure-feeling closure.
-Even the little fan components on top seem pretty sold.
+Even the little fan components on top seem pretty solid.

-The Knox is the most energy efficient cooler we tested (leaving out specific energy-saving, low power modes on some of the compressor coolers).
-It draws just 46.1 watts of power while cooling, which is quite a bit less than the monstrous 62.3 W the Koolatron takes (which is more than half the compressor coolers!).
-It runs off even less power in heat mode, drawing just 39.0 W. If you plan to run this in your car, we think this is an important feature.
+The Knox is one of the most energy-efficient coolers we tested.
+It draws just 46.1 Watts of power while cooling, which is quite a bit less than the monstrous 62.3 Watts the Koolatron takes (which is more than half the compressor coolers!)
+It runs off even less power in heat mode, drawing just 39.0 Watts.
+If you plan to run this in your car, we think this is an important feature.

 Ease of Use

-Firstly, this is the only one of the three thermoelectric coolers to come with both DC and AC cords, and secondly, they're both attached helpfully inside the lid.
+Firstly, this is one of the few thermoelectric coolers we tested to come with both DC and AC cords, and secondly, they're both attached helpfully inside the lid.
 This serves as both a storage area and an organizational feature.
-It's also the only thermoelectric cooler we tested that has a drain in the bottom - which is important for being able to easily use ice.
-The capacity of the Knox is also much smaller than advertised, and fits only 57 cans - the smallest in our review.
-As for internal organization, the Knox has a single small divider that can fit in just one of two places.
+It also has a drain in the bottom — important for being able to augment with ice.
+The capacity of the Knox is significantly smaller than advertised.
+When it comes to internal organization, the Knox has a single small divider that can fit in just one of two places.
 Nothing fancy.

 Ding ding ding!
 We have a winner here, as the only cooler we tested with wheels!
 Wheels and a long handle to pull it with are excellent features of the Knox.
-And to boot, it's nearly the lightest cooler we tested, at just 14.4 lb.
-And while we love that this cooler comes with both AC and DC cords, unfortunately, both these cords are extremely short, at 4' 10" and 3' 11" respectively.
+And to boot, it's one of the lightest coolers we tested (especially for its capacity), at just 14.4 lb.
+While we love that this cooler comes with both AC and DC cords, unfortunately, both these cords are extremely short, at 4' 10" and 3' 11" respectively.
 But really, we enjoy the freedom that comes with those wheels.

 Though not as fancy as some of the compressor models, the Knox has a few features that make it a very user-friendly cooler.
 The heating feature helps keep take-out warm all the way home.
-The drain in the bottom is clutch for using it with ice.
-And the cord storage and handy cool/heat switch hidden in the lid are a nice touch.
-It is a bit noisy to run, about the same as the Igloo, though much quieter than the annoying Koolatron.
-Unfortunately, at the time of writing, Knox doesn't offer a warranty on this item, which could be slightly concerning, depending on your outlook.
+The drain in the bottom is clutch for using it with ice, and the cord storage and handy cool/heat switch hidden in the lid are a nice touch.
+It is a bit noisy to run, though not the noisiest we tested by far.

-Retailing for around $145, the Knox is the least expensive cooler we reviewed.
+The Knox is actually among the least expensive coolers we reviewed.
 Though you'll still need to purchase ice to properly use this cooler, its cooling properties will help to extend the life of that ice and still save money over time.
 We think that if this cooler is the right fit for your life, then it's a pretty good deal.